ezerfernandes/util/README.md

 everything but the linear regression results; the `-mean` flag suppresses everything but the means, and so forth.

-`menupick` is a filter reads a list of items from stdin, prints a menu of the items on the terminal, repeatedly prompts the terminal for a selection of items, and prints the selected items on stdout when the prompting is over.
-For example: `emacs $(ls | menupick)`.

-> Responses to the prompt are a series of numbers, which identify
-> items that are added to the current selection, and numbers with
-> prefixed `!` marks, which are removed from the current selection.
-> Any number of such items can be entered at once, sepearated by
-> whitespace.
-Ranges such as '12-23' are allowed.  '*' is an
-> abbreviation for all the items on the current page.
->
-> An empty line, or a line that ends with `!`, terminates the
-> prompting.
-If an input line contains a single `?`, the list of
-> currently-selected items will be printed before the next prompt;
-> if it contains `??` the menu will be redisplayed, with selected
-> items marked.
->
-> If the number of items is large, lines containing `j` or `n` move
-> to the next page of the menu, and `k` or `p` move to the previous
-> page.

 `numfilter` copies standard input to standard output, but one or more of the fields are examines for numerals, which are then reformatted to human-friendly format.
 Use `-f` to select which field.
 Use `-F` to select which formatter is used.
 The default converts `1234` to `1.2k` and similarly.
 Use `-b` to use powers of 2 instead of powers of 10.

-`path` prints out your `$PATH` variable, one entry per line, so that you can iterate over the components with `for` or pipe them into `grep` or whatever.
-A future version will perform the opposite transformation.

 `pgrep` is an implementation of `grep` in Perl that uses Perl regular expressions, implements a couple of features I use a lot, and